 --region us-east-1(from commercial Amazon Web Services Regions outside of China) or

 --region cn-northwest-1(from Amazon Web Services Regions in China)

 Recording API Requests

 Organizations supports CloudTrail, a service that records Amazon Web Services API calls for your Amazon Web Services account and delivers log files to an Amazon S3 bucket.
 By using information collected by CloudTrail, you can determine which requests the Organizations service received, who made the request and when, and so on.
-For more about Organizations and its support for CloudTrail, see Logging Organizations Events with CloudTrail in the Organizations User Guide.
+For more about Organizations and its support for CloudTrail, see Logging Organizations API calls with CloudTrail in the Organizations User Guide.
 To learn more about CloudTrail, including how to turn it on and find your log files, see the CloudTrail User Guide.

 import boto3 client = boto3.client('organizations')

 These are the available methods:

 Paginators are available on a client instance via the

 get_paginator method.
 For more detailed instructions and examples on the usage of paginators, see the paginators user guide.

 The available paginators are: